vecna/trackmap/README.md

 country.
 You can take a look at the unclean lists in the *unverified_media_list* folder and if your country is listed there you can review the provided list before using it with the test tool.

+## Resources needed

+Very few resources are needed.
+Is not possible make a precise estimation, because the resources and the time requested depends directly from the amount of media website under analysis, anyhow, based on the current results:

+  * A list with around 200 media site starts for (200 + 50) times a "one time browser".
+It use 5-10 seconds each. more or less expend 300 Kb for each website ( ~75 megabyte used in download ).
+  * For every media fetch, 7 to 20 hosts are discovered to be included. the script need to iterated over them. commonly are between 1400 - 1700 unique hosts.
+  * It expend (depends on your network speed) 30 minutes to 2 hours to resolve and reverse the DNS (is an operation that expend few bandwidth, is just slow)
+  * Then, over the 1400 ~ 1700 host, start a traceroute. it use at least three hours (up to 6), expend not so much bandwidth.
+  * At the end, we have 50-60 megabyte of collected data, they are sent to our server.

+Do not require strong capability from the running computer, **but is very likely have a stable network**.
+If you can avoid WI-FI (or be physically near the access point), it is better.

-## Long term project support
+## Long term project support (experimental)

+If you're a **Linux user** with a constantly running box and few times:

+  * You can run the **Vagrant script** explained  below to create a virtual machine _under our control_, where we can perform the tests (less effort for you, and we will eventually send you an email asking you to start your box when the tests get updated).

 Please read [Vagrant usage description](https://github.com/vecna/helpagainsttrack/tree/master/Vagrant)

-## Docker image (do not use yet - experimental)
+## Docker image (experimental)

 A [Docker](https://www.docker.com/) image has been created for this tool, using the Dockerfile provided in the test tool directory.
 If you wish to use this, you can run the test tool using:

     docker run -t -i pvanheus/helpagainsttrack NAME_OF_YOUR_COUNTRY

-## The operation performed by the script (perform\_analysis.py)
+### The operation performed by the script

   * an HTTP connection (using phantomjs) to every news media under analysis
   * Collect all the URL included as third party (trackers, ADS, social)
-  * Collect &lt;object&gt; elements to compare flash injections
+  * Dump &lt;object&gt; elements ( Can be used for future analysis. analyzing this code, we can point out [who are the worst tracker ;) ](http://rt.com/usa/175116-white-house-website-canvas-fingerprinting/) this analysis is not yet done.)
   * Perform traceroute for every included URL
   * GeoIP conversion from every IP included.
   * send the results to our hidden service (**mzvbyzovjazwzch6.onion**)

 This shows all the nations capable of knowing which users are visiting the (selected) news media.

-## Why care about these results ?
+## Technopolitical goal

+We know **online business model is mostly based on tracking**, who is producing content is just pushing hard in order to get more visibility, clicks and provide advertising.
+If you don't want that a specific organization get money from your interaction because you don't like it, or you don't want be tracked by that company, your only option is the 'opt out'.
+But what are the options ? this is one of the first goals of TrackMap: make you aware of the amount of tracking involved in your daily navigation.
+We've addressed the media, because they represent something touching all the active citizens in a country.

+But why bother if Google, NewYorkTimes or others track your behavior and interests ?
+It's pointless to be scared by those organizations, after all, they have done nothing bad against users.
+But sadly, these data are extremely valuable for market and political strategies, and those companies has been targeted by Intelligence Agencies for those reason.
+So it's easier to understand what we want show: tracking is not something performed by Internet Companies only, but something used actively as Nation assets.
+And Nations are easier to be perceived as troublesome, instead of an abstract Internet Company.
+Or not?
+What if the main medias of a country are leaking (and are they aware ?) the citizen interest to a political enemy ?

+With TrackMap we show the invisible links between a news reader from a nation and all the nation that can eventually snoop on their behavior. on a foreign network, you have no rights.

+**Is this paranoia ?**

-This has been done by the NSA, which intercepts the advertising network of the Angry Birds game.
+No ;) This has been done by the NSA, which intercepts the advertising network of the Angry Birds game.
 Angry Birds was the most deployed game, but was still an option for citizens.
 News media, however, are accessed by the majority of populations around the world and by tracking which websites users access, third parties can gain a unique insight into the types of interests people have, their ideas, beliefs and concerns.
 In other words, by tracking news media, third parties can map out the interests of individuals and groups and potentially target them.
 The aim of this project is to expose how the ADS and tracking business works based on third party injections.

 ### Theoretical elements